darthsebulba04/homeassistant/INSTALL.md

 ## Making Pi
 Put together the Raspberry Pi per the documentation, including any heatsinks and fans you received, leaving the top off as you'll need access to the GPIO pins.

 Plug the HUSBZB-1 into one of the USB ports.
+After putting it in it's final running location, plug the HUSBZB-1 into the USB extender and the extender into the Pi.
+This will help eliminate interferance as it operates on the 2.4Ghz frequency.

 Leave the SD card out as you'll be needing it later to flash [Home Assistant] on.